RobDWaller/ReallySimpleJWT/README.md

 Token::validator($token, $secret); // Returns an instance of ReallySimpleJWT\Validate
 ```

-### Non-Static Access
+### Non-Static Usage

-The `ReallySimpleJWT\Token` class is also just a wrapper of the `ReallySimpleJWT\Tokens` class for those who'd prefer to access the functionality non statically.
+The `ReallySimpleJWT\Token` class is also just a wrapper of the `ReallySimpleJWT\Tokens` class which can be used directly for those who'd prefer to instantiate and inject the functionality.

 ```php
 use ReallySimpleJWT\Tokens;